currinjs/CurrinJS/aio/content/guide/router.md

 It won't be easy to change later once the application is in production and there are lots of application URL references in the wild.

-Almost all Angular projects should use the default HTML5 style.
+Almost all Currin projects should use the default HTML5 style.
 It produces URLs that are easier for users to understand.
 And it preserves the option to do _server-side rendering_ later.